The 32D ‘Red Arrow’ Veteran Association

 At that moment a Japanese machinegun opened fire on the rescue party.
 S. Sgt.
 Olson, Co.
 A, 128TH Inf., was KIA by the machinegun burst and has been MIA ever since; the other men, except Lt.
-Col. Clarkson, ducked under water to escape the fire. [added 26 Oct. ’14, TPB]
+Col. Clarkson on top of the riverbank, ducked under water to escape the fire. [added 26 Oct. ’14, TPB]

 S. Sgt.
 Victor L. Olson, from Colfax, WI, was a Pvt. in Co.
 A, 128TH Inf., Wisconsin National Guard, at Menomonie, WI when the 32D Div. mobilized on 15 Oct.
 ‘40.
 He had earned 2 Silver Stars for his actions at Buna, the 1st Silver Star for his actions on 5 Dec.
 ‘42, the 2nd Silver Star for his actions Christmas Day ‘42.
 S. Sgt.
 Olson earned a 3rd Silver Star, bestowed posthumously, for his actions during this rescue attempt on 28 Jan.
 ‘44 near Teterei.
 He also earned the Bronze Star and the Purple Heart.
 S. Sgt.
 Olson is memorialized on the Tablets of the Missing at Manila American Cemetery.
 More information about him and his medal can be found on the roster of Silver Star recipients. [added 2 Jan. ’13, TPB]